hvesalai/emacs-scala-mode/README.md

         repository to your emacs initialization will be required to locate the packages.

-        Add the following to your emacs config (.emacs, init.el, etc), if such a definition already exists, ensure that it contains the MELPA declaration
+        Add the following to your emacs config (.emacs, init.el, etc), and if such a definition already exists, ensure that it contains the MELPA declaration.

         ```lisp
         (require 'package)